-But while finances and aerodynamic philosophies have changed relatively frequently over the years, a somewhat rarer innovation will debut at this weekend's British Grand Prix.
+But while finances and aerodynamic philosophies have changed relatively frequently over the years, a somewhat rarer innovation will debut this season.

-For the first time in World Championship history, Formula One will debut a new sprint qualifying format on Saturday at the British Grand Prix.
+For the first time in World Championship history, Formula One will debut a new sprint qualifying format on Saturdays at select Grand Prix.

 Similar to the sprint race seen in feeder series Formula 2, sprint qualifying will be run at one-third of a Grand Prix distance, with the grid set by a traditional qualifying session taking place on the Friday.

 The idea is that the new schedule, featuring two practice sessions, qualifying, sprint qualifying and the race, will offer more excitement and value to fans at the track and around the globe, without detracting from the traditions of a Grand Prix.

 The traditional qualifying format will remain, but instead of informing the Grand Prix grid, the newly re-homed Friday session will provide the sprint qualifying line-up.

 Unlikely to feature any pit stops due to its short length, sprint qualifying will provide 25-30 minutes of pure track action, with points awarded to the top three finishers on a scale of three-two-one.

 Get ready for Aston Martin Cognizant Formula One™ Team's home race at Silverstone, Aston Martin's first for 61 years.
 Discover Silverstone and its important role in the formation of the World Championship, and get an insight into the challenges of the modern day circuit ahead of this weekend's Grand Prix.